nwplus/self-learning-resources/3-intermediate/deployment.md

 [How to deploy your React app into Github Pages](https://blog.usejournal.com/how-to-deploy-your-react-app-into-github-pages-b2c96292b18e)

-- Messing with custom domains can be confusing, but let's do it anyways:
+- Messing with DNS records can be confusing, but let's do it anyways:

 [Linking A Custom Domain To Github Pages](https://richpauloo.github.io/2019-11-17-Linking-a-Custom-Domain-to-Github-Pages/)

 ## Heroku (static or dynamic web hosting provider)

+Heroku is a platform for mostly targetted by developers to deploy dynamic webapps.
+It can host webapps running on Node, Ruby, Java, Scala, PHP and more.
+It is generlaly more complicated than hosting static web apps on GitHub but being able to deploy your shiny webapp is worth it.

 - Hosting a static website under Heroku with code on GitHub